 Also, other different factors that add to the carpet drying are the airflow of the room, its temperature, humidity, and the water quantity used while cleaning.

-Dry Cleaning, also known as bonnet cleaning, is a carpet cleaning process where carpets are vacuumed first to get rid of the dry soil and dirt.
+Dry Cleaning, also known as bonnet cleaning, is a Dry cleaning carpets cleaning process where carpets are vacuumed first to get rid of the dry soil and dirt.

-Then the carpet is treated with a dry cleaning solution which is then cleaned or buffed with pads under a rotary machine.
+The carpet is then treated with a dry cleaning solution that is then cleaned or buffed with pads under a rotary machine.
 The soil and dirt either gel up on the pads or are either vacuumed up later once the solution dries up.

-The dry cleaning solution used in the process should be of high quality so as to effectively remove the stains and clean the carpet.
+The dry cleaning solution used in the process should be of high quality to effectively remove the stains and clean the carpet.

-The advantage of dry carpet cleaning is that the carpets can be used immediately after the cleaning is complete.
+The advantage of Dry cleaning carpets is that the carpets can be used immediately after the cleaning is complete.
 But it is only worthwhile if the carpet needs little maintenance or if the carpets are needed to be used on an immediate basis.

-Hence, when it comes to deciding upon the best cleaning methods for your carpets see that for immediate use you can go for the dry cleaning method and for a deep clean go for the steam cleaning.
+Hence, when it comes to deciding upon the best cleaning methods for your carpets, see that you can go for the dry cleaning method and a deep clean or steam cleaning for immediate use.